 For whatever reason, I often end up plowing to some massive, off-trail waterfall, when my favorite thing to do is crawl up a lonesome creek with no waterfalls.
 It's funny that I have the freedom to choose where to go, yet the places always end up choosing me.

 This is Lower Linton Falls, which is about 85 feet or so.
 I think we guessed it was about 100 at the time.
-We probably could have scrambled down a little bit to get a better view, but due to our indiscretions of a dawdling nature, we just did not have the time.
+We probably could have scrambled down a little bit to get a better view, but due to our indiscretions of a dawdling nature, we just did not have the time. (note: there does not seem to be a safe way down to the creek here for Lower Linton Falls)

 This is on a little point which is quite solid.
 There is a nice, large tree which allows you to lean on while you look over.